Hospital Credentialing: What to Expect as a Physician

 What Are Courtesy Privileges?

+Courtesy privileges work very differently.
+These allow physicians to admit patients on occasion or visit admitted patients regarding their general medical care.
 If one of your patients gets admitted into a hospital, courtesy privileges allow you to visit that patient but not treat them.
 Courtesy privileges show that you have an association with the hospital.
 They do not mean that you can treat patients on the premises.

 What Are Surgical Privileges?

 If you’re a surgeon, you’ll want to secure your surgical privileges.
 Physicians with surgical privileges can perform outpatient surgeries and use the hospital’s operating room.
+Surgical privileges aren’t limited to hospitals.
+They are also required to work in surgical centers and a host of other medical facilities.

 Do Credentialing and Privileging Go Hand in Hand?

+The answer is yes, and no. You can get credentialed without having privileges.
+But you cannot obtain privileges without going through the credentialing process first.
 All physicians need credentialing to practice.
 Privileges, on the other hand, permit physicians to treat and perform specific procedures on patients.
+Without those privileges, physicians cannot provide any in-hospital services to patients.

 Why is Credentialing So Important?